Cobra Learning - Release Conditions

 Release conditions allow you to create a custom learning path through the materials in your course.
 When you attach a release condition to an item, users cannot see that item until they meet the associated condition.
 For example, you could attach a release condition to the second topic in your course’s content area that would hide that topic until users viewed the topic before it.
 Or you could create a condition that required users to view a content topic before gaining access to a quiz, or one that required them to post to a discussion topic before they could see a content module.

-If you attach multiple conditions to an item, users must meet all conditions before they can access the item.
+If you attach multiple conditions to an item, users may need to meet all conditions before they can access the item.
 For example, you could require users to visit the first three content topics in a unit before gaining access to an associated quiz.
+Or you can set it to completion of any of the conditions.

 You can put release conditions on the following items: